yhnavein/swaggie/README.md

   -s, --src <url|path>      The url or path to the Open API spec file -o, --out <filePath>      The path to the file where the API would be generated.
 Use stdout if left empty -b, --baseUrl <string>    Base URL that will be used as a default value in the clients (default: "") -t, --template <string>   Template used forgenerating API client.
-Default: "axios" (default: "axios") --preferAny               Use "any" type instead of "unknown" (default: false) --servicePrefix <string>  Prefix for service names.
+Default: "axios" --preferAny               Use "any" type instead of "unknown" (default: false) --servicePrefix <string>  Prefix for service names.
 Useful when you have multiple APIs and you want to avoid name collisions (default: "")
   --allowDots <bool>        Determines if dots should be used for serialization object properties